-COVID-19 has caused a seismic shift worldwide in all aspects of life, not least in the way we work.
+COVID-19 has changed everything about the way we work.
 That’s why we want to offer you a ‘How to’ give your workplace a healthcheck.
 In part one, we break down three crucial factors that impact staff health and productivity: light, air, and ergonomics (innovative furniture).
 Part two will cover noise, layout, and social distancing.

 74% of businesses we have surveyed across 13 industry sectors have been significantly impacted as a result of COVID-19, with 33% saying that the most useful information they can have right now is ‘How can I ensure my people remain happy, healthy and safe?’